GeoscienceAustralia/dea-notebooks/tags.rst

 Tagging Notebooks
 =================

-To add tags to a notebook so it is listed in the :doc:`Tags Index </genindex>`, do the following:
+To add tags to a notebook so it is listed in the `Tags Index <http://geoscienceaustralia.github.io/digitalearthau/genindex.html>`_, do the following:

  * Create a new cell
  * Above the cell, change **Code** to **Raw NBConvert**